pravega/pravega/docs/key-features.md

 storage and processing – orchestrating the scaling of every component in a data pipeline.

-Pravega's support of auto-scaling starts with the idea that Streams are partitioned into Stream Segments.
-A Stream may have 1 or more Stream Segments, any data written into the Stream is written to one of the Stream Segments based on a routing key.
+Pravega's support of auto scaling starts with the idea that Streams are partitioned into Stream Segments.
+A Stream may have 1 or more Stream Segments; recall that a Stream Segment is a partition of the Stream associated with a range of routing keys.
+Any data written into the Stream is written to the Stream Segment associated with the data's routing key.
 Writers use application-meaningful routing keys like customer-id, timestamp, machine-id, etc to make sure like data is grouped together.